reliablerascal/cta-ridership/README.md

 ## What I'd Like to Learn Next to Advance this Project
 Sandhya challenged me to improve the **orientation of the map**, by layering multiple GeoJSON files- the natural landscape (including the lake), suburban boundaries, and the path of the CTA.
 She suggested QGIS or MapShaper for this- neither of which I've yet used.

 I also hope to layer **demographic data about the community areas**.
 I know how to do this with community areas but it's a lot of work.
-Alternatively, I could to learn **point-in-polygon mapping** which would let me map stations to PUMAs- Chicago's 19 statistical areas which are more easily mapped to Census data.
+Alternatively, I could learn **point-in-polygon mapping** which would let me map stations to PUMAs- Chicago's 19 statistical areas which are more easily mapped to Census data.

+Other than that, I'm still struggling to get image sizing to look good across platforms, especially desktop vs. mobile.
+I stuck with the default iframes for now.

 ## Guide to the Repository
 Most data for this project is collected directly in Python via API.
 You'll also find in this folder: